-KM system primarily caters to in-house activities of providing information to the sales generating and marketing factions while CRM revolves around both the customers and the organization.
-CRM strategy primarily focuses on governing the interaction of organization with its customers.
+KM system primarily caters to in-house activities of providing information to the sales-generating and marketing factions while CRM revolves around both the customers and the organization.
+CRM strategy primarily focuses on governing the interaction of the organization with its customers.
 Amalgamating these two systems pose a bigger challenge of collating all the relevant data which may be scattered throughout the firm, and integrating various resources.
 But, it is worthwhile as it can have immense cost-saving and satisfaction impacts within the enterprise.

 The CKM process model introduces four KM aspects, i.e. content, competence, collaboration and composition.
 Therefore, CKM can be summarized as follows: